tsReusableTools/tsrt/packages/mparty/README.md

 While struggling with error handling and adopting busboy for usage I discovered that awesome [multer](https://www.npmjs.com/package/multer) which I used sometimes previously provides ability to create [custom storage engine](https://github.com/expressjs/multer/blob/master/StorageEngine.md) which indeed was what i really needed at the very beginnig of my path )

 Still a lot of work was done, and there are some existing code which depends on this, so i decided to publish it.

+## License

+This project is licensed under the terms of the [MIT license](https://github.com/tsReusableTools/tsrt/blob/master/LICENSE).